Thinking small is no good!

-How could you get a ship full of men and a Queen to fund a voyage that on every previous attempt everyone else had failed at or died on, if you didn’t have an amazing dream?
+How could you get a ship full of men and a Queen to fund a voyage that on every previous attempt everyone else had failed at or died on if you didn’t have an amazing dream?

 Ever since that first ship touched these shores, America has spawned countless dreams.
-What was once science fiction is now reality.
-Surgery by robots and cameras that you swallow were once though ludicrous.
+What was once science fiction is now a reality.
+Surgery by robots and cameras that you swallow were once thought ludicrous.
 People risk their lives every day just to come to the United States for the opportunity to make their dreams come true.